Software I Use

 I use fish for two reasons — the first is because it’s called “fish”, the second is for out-of-the-box autocomplete for filesystem routes and previous commands.

 Native terminal that respects the platform’s conventions.
+Monokai Pro and Comic Mono as my theme and font.

 Misc.
 CLI tools